xuanquanchen/xuanquanchen.github.io/_pages/about.md

 <span id="education">📖 Education</span>
 ------
-+ [perhaps 2025-08/-] M.S.E. in Computer Science @ [Johns Hopkins University](https://www.jhu.edu)
++ [2024-08/-] M.S.E. in Computer Science @ [Johns Hopkins University](https://www.jhu.edu)
-+ [2021-09/2024-07] B.S. in Computer Science @ [Jinan University](https://english.jnu.edu.cn)
++ [2021-09/2024-07] B.S. in Computer Science (trasfer major)@ [Jinan University](https://english.jnu.edu.cn)
 + [2020-09/2021-07] B.S. in Biotechnology @ [Jinan University](https://english.jnu.edu.cn)

 <span id="personal">⚽️ Personal</span>
 ------
-+ I play tuba in my school's orchestra and am also a spare-time football player and a fan of [Manchester Cit](https://www.mancity.com)!
++ I play tuba in my school's orchestra 🎼 and won some prizes in our province with the orchestra!
++ I am a spare-time football(soccer⚽️) player, mainly a defender, but I dream of playing midfield.
+I am a huge fan of [Manchester City](https://www.mancity.com) and enjoy analyzing football(soccer⚽️) tactics!
-+ I am a part-time photographer 📷 and enjoy hiking and camping!
++ I am a part-time photographer 📷(mainly for landscapes).
+I also enjoy hiking and camping.
+You can check my photos here!
-+ I am a big fan of Japanese🇯🇵 culture⛩️ and anime(こんにちは👋); see more in my [blog](http://www.babara-chongya.ltd/bangumi/)!
++ I love Japanese 🇯🇵 culture ⛩️ and [anime](http://www.babara-chongya.ltd/bangumi/), and I can speak a little Japanese (こんにちは👋)!
-+ I am a language learner, currently struggling with Japanese😢.
++ I am a language learner, currently struggling with Japanese😢 and planning to learn French in the future.
++ I enjoy reading (recently on philosophy and psychology) and playing video games(I am trying to make one)!
++ This person is hard to summarize...